Drumcanon (Kinawley): History

 The 1652 Commonwealth Survey spells the townland as Dromcanon and lists the proprietor as Mr Thomas Worshipp and the tenants as William Graham & others, so the Graham family were reduced to tenant status.

 The 1655 Down Survey map of Tullyhaw depicts the townland as Drumtannan.

 William Petty's 1685 map depicts it as Drumtannan.

 In a deed dated 28 July 1720 Morley Saunders granted to Richard Hassard, inter alia,- the lands of Drumcannon now in the possession, tenure or occupation of Cormick mac Tiernan McGawran or his undertaker.

 A deed by Thomas Enery dated 29 Jan 1735 includes the lands of Drumcanon.

 In a deed dated 13 August 1738 John Enery conveyed to Richard Hassard, inter alia, the lands of Drumcannon.

 A deed dated 13 December 1774 by John Enery spells the townland as Drumcanon otherwise Drumcannon.

 The 1790 Cavan Carvaghs List spells the name as-Drumkanine.

 The 1821 Census of Ireland spells the name as Drumcannon and states- containing 100 acres of pasture & 71 acres of mountain & bogs.
 There is a corn mill & kiln on the land.

-Estate maps of 1831 spell the name as Drumcannon and lists the owner as Jason Hassard.
+Estate maps of 1831 spell the name as Drumcannon and list the owner as Jason Hassard.

 The Tithe Applotment Books 1834 spell the name as Drumcannon.

 The Drumcanon Valuation Office Field books are available for June 1840.

 Griffith's Valuation of 1857 lists thirteen landholders in the townland.

 The landlords of Drumcanon in the 19th century were the Hassard Estate and Tubman Estate.